cockroachdb/docs/v22.2/restore.md

 ## Required privileges

 {{site.data.alerts.callout_info}}
 From v22.2, CockroachDB supports a restore privilege model that provides finer control over a user's privilege to restore a backup.
+We recommend implementing this privilege model for restores.

 There is continued support for the [existing privilege model](#existing-required-privileges) in v22.2.
 However, this will be removed in a future release.
 {{site.data.alerts.end}}

 {% include_cached new-in.html version="v22.2" %} You can grant the `RESTORE` privilege to a user or role depending on the type of restore required: